 Q: What have been your top moments so far?

 A: Ethan: Speaking with United Way’s Emerging Leaders in the fall has been a highlight.
 There’s so much energy in the group that you can’t help but feel fueled by it.
 Angela: Meeting with other Champions, learning their passions and expertise, and sharing the wins with donors has been huge.
-So has getting to do new fun events, like planning our June 2018 celebration with Macklemore.
+So has getting to do new fun events, like planning our summer 2018 celebration with Macklemore.
 Trying new things to encourage new people to get involved is very rewarding.

 Q: We often hear people say “I don’t know where to start” regarding issues facing our community and nation.
 How have you been responding?